 For those interested in making the jump to the higher-end turntable pool, look no further than this Marantz TT-15S1 review.
-Because in this article, I’m going to go in-depth about what the TT-15S1 has to offer, what kind of customer this piece of tech is most ideal for, and discuss all of the things I genuinely liked and disliked about this this turntable.
+Because in this article, I’m going to go in-depth about what the TT-15S1 has to offer, what kind of customer this piece of tech is most ideal for, and discuss all of the things I genuinely liked and disliked about this turntable.

 So without further ado, let’s jump right into it by discussing a few important specs and the overall look of the turntable.
-But before we get started, I encourage you to take a look a the interactive table below, which allows you to directly compare the Marantz TT-15S1 against other popular higher-end turntables in its class, like the Clearaudio Concept, Music Hall MMF 7.3, and Rega RP6.
+But before we get started, I encourage you to take at look a the interactive table below, which allows you to directly compare the Marantz TT-15S1 against other popular higher-end turntables in its class, like the Clearaudio Concept, Music Hall MMF 7.3, and Rega RP6.

 |Marantz TT-15S1||$$$||★★★★||Solid Plinth Belt-Drive Design|